 - Assess how risk mitigation management is set up and make sure that the policy structure, accountability, and problem reporting protocols are on track.

 - Directors should watch for the red signs such as business strategy that doesn’t work properly, performance pressure, incompetent executives, unhealthy internal competition, an excessive focus on short-term goals.

 - Management should prepare for broad knowledge when they are about to enter a new market so that both the management and the board can communicate it well. in order for them to be able to increase mitigated risk.

 Inability to Implement Enterprise Risk Management (ERM)

 The result of risk mitigation planning is ERM.
 However, another problem can arise because of improper ERM execution.
 You can sense this problem by seeing how minimum the support is given by the management.
 They also don’t delegate the right person to work on certain plans.

 To prevent that, the management should encourage the senior executives to redefine the importance of risk management that can increase the percentage of mitigated risk.
-Together with them, ask the question: What are the risk priorities and how do we handle it?
+Together with them, ask the question: What are the risk priorities and how do we handle them?
 Then, monitor all business operations closely and focus on aspects that need improvement.

 Trusting quantitative data only

 There is a mindset that says, “If you can’t measure it, then you can’t manage it.”
 Although it is true, you can’t apply this to all contexts.
 Many managers use this mindest as an alibi when they don’t do anything about arising issues because they “can’t measure it”.
 This type of management usually can’t even tell the difference between data and information.

 The management should have analyzed the data correctly so that it can be useful information for the decision-making process.
 Furthermore, management must: